-Miniature Donkeys were first imported to the United States in 1929 by Robert Green, a New York stockbroker.
-He bought seven Sardinian donkeys, sight unseen, while on a trip to Europe.
-Later imports by the Busch family (of Clydesdale fame) and others increased numbers somewhat, but it wasn’t until the twentieth century that the breed became widely known and available in North America.
+Later imports by August Busch, Jr. of the Busch family (of Busch/Budweiser Beer/Clydesdale fame, with a herd name of “Belleau”), Powel Crosley, Jr. (Crosley Motors), and others increased numbers somewhat, but it wasn’t until the late 1930s that the breed became widely known and available to the general public in North America.
 The Miniature Donkey Registry was formed in 1958 and is now operated by the American Donkey and Mule Society.
 The National Miniature Donkey Association was formed in 1990 to promote the breed and educate breeders about its stewardship.

 Miniature Donkeys have curious, engaging dispositions, and make great pets.
 A donkey’s first instinct when alarmed or confused is to stand still.
 This cautious approach, frequently mistaken for stubbornness, can be a great asset, especially around children.

 Did you know:

 The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
 We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.